beebozy/NEON/week6-neon/README.md

 ## 🚀 How to Use

-### ✅ Transfer USDC from Solana → Neon EVM
+### 🔄 Transfer USDC from Solana → Neon EVM

 ```bash
 node token-transfer-solana-signer-sdk.js
 ```

-**What it does:**
+**Functionality:**

-* Creates the USDC ATA if missing.
+- Initializes a USDC ATA if not already created.
-* Approves the Neon EVM contract to spend USDC.
-* Transfers 1 USDC to a randomly generated Neon wallet.
+- Transfers 1 USDC to a Neon-derived wallet.
-* Logs balances before and after.
+- Logs pre- and post-transaction balances.

-Expected logs:
+✅ **Expected Output base on my wallet:**
 ```
 5000000n senderUsdcBalance
 0n receiverUsdcBalance